This article describes how to automate custom tasks. It contains the following topics:

-Using the functionalities of Contractbook task sidebar view, you can amend any changes to the created custom task if necessary, including marking it as resolved.
+- Using the functionalities of the Contractbook task sidebar view, you can amend any changes to the created custom task, including marking it as resolved.

 - Note: you can only mark a task as completed if you are assigned to it.

 - As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:

 Note: Automated workflows and integrations are available for the users on any of our paid subscriptions.

 Contact us anytime via our Support Chat or email if you need additional information or assistance.